Zinc mining: Production

-Global mine production of zinc in 2019 was 12.9 million tonnes, a 0.9% increase from 2018, with the increase primarily attributed to increased output from zinc mines located in Australia and South Africa.
-In 2020 production of zinc is expected to rise 3.7% to 13.99 million tonnes, with the increase due to increased production of zinc by China and India.
+Global mine production of zinc in 2019 was 12.9 million tonnes, a 0.9% increase from 2018, with the increase primarily attributed to increased output from zinc mines in Australia and South Africa.

+In 2020, production of zinc is expected to rise 3.7% to 13.99 million tonnes, with the increase due to increased production of zinc by China and India.

 In 2019 global demand for refined zinc exceeded supply and resulted in a deficit of 0.178 million tonnes, while in 2020 there is an expected surplus of 0.192 million tonnes.

-Major zinc producing countries ranked by their output for 2019 are as follows:

 Environmental impact

-Research conducted in the health of the benthic macroinvertebrate populations in the mining areas of southeastern Missouri, a US state, have yielded a wealth of information on the effect of zinc mining and its effect on its local environment.
-Fish and Crayfish populations in localities near mining sites have been observed to be much lower than other populations found in reference sites; with the crayfish possessing metal concentrations within their tissues at a much greater concentration than their reference counterparts.
-Other investigation into the effect of the health of mussel populations that reside near lead-zinc mining areas have found that the populations residing near mining areas possessed reduced biomass, and were less specious than those found in their reference sites.
-Plant tissue have been reported to possess concentrations of metals 10-60% higher than reference.
-Macroinvertebrate assessments of localities immediately downstream of mining activity have observed a reduction in biotic condition 10-58% and with the ecosystem having an impaired ability to support its populations when compared to other reference sites.
+Research on the health of the benthic macroinvertebrate populations in the mining areas of southeastern Missouri, USA, have yielded a wealth of information on the effects of zinc mining on its local environment.
+Fish and crayfish populations in localities near mining sites have been observed to be much lower than other populations found in reference sites; and the crayfish tissues have much higher metal concentrations than their reference counterparts.
+It was also found that mussel populations near lead-zinc mining areas had reduced biomass, and were less specious than those found in reference sites.
+Concentrations of metals 10-60% higher than reference have been reported in plant tissues.
+Immediately downstream of mining activity, a reduction in biotic condition of macroinvertebrates by 10%-58% have been observed, with the ecosystem having an impaired ability to support its populations when compared to other reference sites.

 Benthic macro-invertebrates such as crayfish and mussels represent a pathway for biomagnification, where the concentration of noxious materials within organisms at higher trophic levels accumulates as a result of consuming contaminated prey.
 In addition, benthic macroinvertebrate populations are frequently used as indicators of overall ecosystem health.

-Assessment of soil samples from agricultural areas near a lead-zinc mining region in Guangxi, China have observed a "Serious pollution level" of zinc in the soils of the paddy fields relatively close to the mining area and a "Moderate pollution level" in the aerated fields relatively further away.
-The research also indicated that as a result of their Nemerow synthetic index assessment, the region under study is not fit for agricultural purposes.
-Other investigation into the effect of zinc mining on agricultural soils in the Heilongjiang Province of China has found that the soils were "moderately contaminated" and a significant reduction in the population and diversity of the bacterial assemblages within the soils and reduced activity of soil enzymes.
-The activity of the bacteria and enzymes aid plant matter in the uptake of nutrients, decompose decaying matter, and other ecosystem interactions.
+Soil samples from agricultural areas near a lead-zinc mining region in Guangxi, China have shown a "serious pollution level" of zinc in paddy fields relatively close to the mining area, and a "moderate pollution level" in the aerated fields relatively further away.
+The research also indicated that their Nemerow synthetic index assessment showed that the region under study is not fit for agricultural purposes.
+Other investigation into the effect of zinc mining on agricultural soils in the Heilongjiang Province of China has found that the soils were "moderately contaminated", and the population and diversity of the bacterial assemblages within the soils were significantly reduced, with reduced activity of soil enzymes.
+The activity of the bacteria and enzymes help plant matter to take up nutrients, decompose decaying matter, and in other ecosystem interactions.
 Their reduction and impaired effectiveness result in poorer agricultural productivity.